-For combined therapy, we recommend using the CV mode of electrotherapy.
+For combined therapy we recommend using of CV mode of electrotherapy.

-1.9.1 ULTRASOUND + LOW-FREQUENCY CURRENTS
+1.9.1 Ultrasound + Low-frequency Currents

-This combination can be applied by using one BTL Combi unit (for example, BTL-4810S Topline Combi) or by the interconnection of two single units (BTL-4000 Topline Sono and BTL-4000 Topline Puls) The current with adjustable intensity is brought to the covering metallic plate of the emitter head.
+This combination can be applied by using one BTL Combi unit (for example, BTL-5810 S Combi) or by interconnection of two single units (BTL-5000 Sono and BTL-5000 Puls) The current with adjustable intensity is brought to the covering metallic plate of the emitter head.
 The other electrode (most usually a plate electrode) is placed contralaterally, so that both the ultrasound field and low-frequency currents are brought to the treatment area.